Overview

 - Chat: Instant messaging with colleagues.

-- Video and Voice Calls: High-quality video and voice conferencing.
+- Video and Voice Calls: High-quality video and voice conferencing, with recording and transcription generation.

 - Calendar: Integrated scheduling and meeting management.